Getting Started with i.MXRT7xx-EVK

 8. Terminate the debug session

 The following steps will guide you through the manipulation of the general-purpose output.
-The example sets up a LED to change led color from Blue to Green.
-Make sure MCUXpresso installer in the VS Code have MCUXpresso Configuration tools
+The example sets up an LED to change LED color from blue to green.
+Confirm that the MCUXpresso installer in the VS Code has the MCUXpresso Configuration tools.

 Getting Started RT700 Evuation Kit Software Image 16

-2. Right-click on the project example.
-Getting Started RT700 Evuation Kit Software Image 18
+2. Getting Started RT700 Evuation Kit Software Image 18

 4. Getting Started RT700 Evuation Kit Software Image 19

-6. Current configuration: PIO0_17 is routed for LED.
-Change pin from GPIO 17 to GPIO 18.
-Getting Started RT700 Evaluation Kit Software Image 20 Getting Started RT700 Evuation Kit Software Image 21 Getting Started RT700 Evuation Kit Software Image 22
+6. Getting Started RT700 Evaluation Kit Software Image 20 Getting Started RT700 Evuation Kit Software Image 21 Getting Started RT700 Evuation Kit Software Image 22

 12. Getting Started RT700 Evuation Kit Software Image 23